Durant (42), Irving (39) quiet Boston crowd, win 141-126 - WHIZ News

 Jayson Tatum scored 40 points for the Celtics, following up his 50-point effort in a Game 3 victory.
 But with Jaylen Brown and Kemba Walker out with injuries, Tatum couldn’t save the season on his own.

-Marcus Smart had 16 points and nine for the Celtics, who reached the Eastern Conference finals in three of the previous four seasons.
-This year’s team flirted with a top seed early on and still was in position to host a first-round series well into April before losing 10 of their last 15 games and falling into the play-in game.
+Marcus Smart had 16 points and nine assists for the Celtics, who reached the Eastern Conference finals in three of the previous four seasons.
+This year’s team flirted with a top seed early on and still was in position to host a first-round series well into April before losing 10 of its last 15 games and falling into the play-in tournament.

 After dropping the first two games in Brooklyn, the Celtics were hoping their home crowd would help them make a series of it.
 Tatum delivered one win in front of a quarter-capacity crowd on Friday, before the COVID-19 restrictions were lifted as of Saturday.